chris-carrington/solidfun/README.md

           }
         })
         ```
-    - So either the `getMiddleware()` or the `callB4()` option must be implemented to align Solid middleware w/ Solid Fun `b4()`
+    - So either the `getMiddleware()` or the `onMiddlewareRequest()` option must be implemented to align Solid middleware w/ Solid Fun `b4()`
-    - If using the callB4 option, some additional information should be known about SolidJS Session's & Middleware so here is information about that:
+    - If using the `onMiddlewareRequest()` option, some additional information should be known about SolidJS Session's & Middleware so here is information about that:
         - [Middleware](https://docs.solidjs.com/solid-start/advanced/middleware)
         - [Create Middleware](https://docs.solidjs.com/solid-start/reference/server/create-middleware#createmiddleware)
     - 🚨 Important last Step! @ `./app.config.ts`, tell Solid where the middleware file is, with something like: `middleware: './src/lib/middleware.ts'`